Education - Promoting Progress Through Knowledge

-The education systems of Bangladesh have long since left their stymied past and now look forward to a brighter future.
-The government has made education of the masses one of their top priorities and as such has set up a number of programs and initiatives designed to help the people of Bangladesh obtain a fairly good level of education regardless of gender or class.
+The government of Bangladesh continues to make education of the masses one of their top priorities and as such has set up a number of programs and initiatives designed to help the people of Bangladesh obtain a fairly good level of education regardless of gender or class.

 In the past, Bangladesh education was primarily an English-controlled upper-class affair with all courses given in English and very little being done for the common people.
 The Bangladesh education board has taken massive steps to leave such practices in the past and are looking forward to education as a way to provide a somewhat poverty stricken nation with a brighter future.